nmshd/documentation/_docs_operate/configuration.md

   The full configuration can be found [here](https://auth0.github.io/express-openid-connect/interfaces/ConfigParams.html).

-  Because the OIDC process requires an redirect this type of authentication is only available when the user cales the Connector via browser.
+  Because the OIDC process requires a redirect this type of authentication is only available when the user cales the Connector via browser.

 - **jwtBearer** `optional`